GitPS/Project3/README.md

 __Examples__

 This example shows the output of `./scheduler -s 4 tests/test2.txt -q 3`.
-Note how the output maintains the order of arrival, as is expected with the Round Robin scheduling algorithm.
+Note how the output maintains the order of arrival.
 ````
 $ ./scheduler -s 4 tests/test2.txt -q 3
 Scheduler    :  4 RR